 Instructions

-- Combine the coconut milk, honey, vanilla, and lemon zest in a saucepan over low-medium heat and cook for about five minutes, or until the honey is entirely incorporated into the cream.
+- Combine the coconut cream, honey, vanilla, and lemon zest in a saucepan over low-medium heat and cook for about five minutes, or until the honey is entirely incorporated into the cream.400 grams coconut cream, 120 grams honey, 1 teaspoon pure vanilla extract*, Zest of two lemons

 - Whisk the egg yolks in a medium sized bowl.
 Add a quarter cup of the heated cream mixture to the egg yolks and whisk thoroughly.
-Add the remaining cream mixture and whisk again to combine.
+Add the remaining cream mixture and whisk again to combine.3 egg yolks

 - Pour the mixture back into the saucepan and cook over low-medium heat, stirring constantly, for about ten minutes, or until it coats the back of a wooden spoon.